 The identification vectors created by these devices can be exploited to varying degrees.
 The following are example identification vectors:

-- carrying a cell phone or other devices that connect to a central service, the connection method can be monitored and used to uniquely identify the target based on service records or used as a unique signature to track the target.
+- Cellular phones/pagers: When carrying a cell phone or other devices that connect to a central service, the connection method can be monitored and used to uniquely identify the target based on service records or used as a unique signature to track the target.

 - Bluetooth devices: A Bluetooth-enabled device is keyed to its host.
 This key can be used as a signature to track the target.
 Long-range Bluetooth "sniper rifles" can be used to pick up data from a considerably farther distance than the specification ever intended.

 - Radio Frequency Identification (RFID) Devices: Retail and supply chain RFID tags that are not deactivated can be picked up using standard store technology or customized special purpose long-range readers.
 Any given RFID value may disclose behaviors of the target, and as the number of RFID signatures increases the ability to uniquely identify and track the target increases as well.

 - Wi-Fi: The IP address, security key, MAC address, signal strength and direction all combine to facilitate the identification and tracking of a target.
 Whether the data is encrypted or not really doesn't matter if the intent is to identify and track a target.
 In other words, the content would be considered secondary to the value of the signature created.